Music streaming service: Impact and figures

-Billboard introduced a Streaming Songs chart in January 2013, which would be based on the viewership of videos containing songs on platforms such as YouTube, and streams on platforms such as Spotify.
+In the 2010s, record charts began to increasingly include listener data from streaming platforms into their methodologies.
+In March 2012, Billboard launched a new "On-Demand Songs" chart, which was added to the formula of its flagship Hot 100 chart.
+In January 2013, On-Demand Songs was broadened into "Streaming Songs", and YouTube views in the United States on videos containing music were added to the Hot 100 formula the following month.
 In 2014, the UK Singles Chart similarly changed its methodology to include streaming.
-To account for digital streaming and the decline of album purchases, charts began to adopt a metric known as "album-equivalent units" (AEUs), which are based on purchases of the album, and how many times individual songs from the album have been purchased or streamed.
-In 2016, the German charts made a similar change, with metrics based on revenue (thus only paid streaming services count towards it).
+To account for streaming and the decline of album purchases, album charts began to adopt a metric known as "album-equivalent units" (AEUs), which are based on purchases of the album, and how many times individual songs from the album have been purchased or streamed.
+In 2016, the GfK Entertainment charts in Germany also added streaming to its methodology; however, the metric is based on revenues generated from a song's availability on paid platforms only, thus excluding free ad-supported services.